Dealing with verbally aggressive people is scary. Isn’t it?

 Dr. Sanjay describes verbally aggressive people as wild animals with the human tongue.
 You can also describe these people as adult bullies who have no regard for human life.
 Verbal aggression, more often than not, shifts into physical abuse which is a very concerning situation.
 In a study, it was found that among married couples who faced verbal aggression from the partners 80% were more likely to face instances of physical abuse as well.

-If you are facing verbal abuse at your home, at your workplace, or somewhere in public you should and you must take immediate action against it.
-Your options are to consult with human resources at the workplace, the national domestic violence hotline or the local police.
+If you are facing verbal abuse at your home, at your workplace, or somewhere in public you should and you must not take it.

 These following 7 steps will help you in dealing with verbally aggressive people:

 1. Choose Not To Respond In Kind.

 Never respond to an angry person with anger.
 It will take you nowhere and rather you will be stuck in the situation from where you will not be able to think your way out.